awesome-pro/neon-website/content/docs/get-started-with-neon/workflow-primer.md

 ### Preview environments

-Whenever you create a pull request, you can create a Neon branch for your preview deployment.
+Whenever you create a pull request, you can create a Unique branch for your preview deployment.
 This allows you to test your code changes and SQL migrations against production-like data.

 <Admonition type="tip">
 We recommend following this naming convention to identify these branches easily: